TomekPieniazek/SimpleTor/README.md

 - `src/main_data_server.py`: Contains the DataServer class which is the final destination of the client's request.
 - `rsa/rsa.py`: Provides functions for RSA encryption and decryption.
 - `node/node_setup.py`: Contains the setup script for the Node.
-- `src/prox.py`: Contains the setup script for the Proxy.

 ## Dependencies
 - Python 3.8 or higher